johntao/blog-2025/src/content/default/my-used-page.md

 - (F) Playwright: amazing tool, have built-in browser, tracer (debugger), and run different browser parallel. just amazing.
 - (F) Selenium: make sure to set your webdriver correct!
 - (F) AutoIt: still remember my first impression. it's amazing how much things you can do via this tool.
-  - I once use this tool to enhance my live demo, hotkey to activate descriptive popup just like how you do animaitons in ppt
+  - I once use this tool to enhance my live demo, hotkey to activate descriptive popup just like how you do animations in ppt
 - (F) AutoHotkey: AutoIt spin-off.
-I don't use it that much, only know the fact that it make the syntax extraordinary concise.
+I don't use it that much, only know the fact that it makes the syntax extraordinary concise.
 - (F) NUnit: I know the value of unit tests. just don't have enough TDD experience in my career

 ### Desktop & Other Platform

 - (G) ConsoleApp: my favorite interface for quick admin automation. however, I have a hunch that Powershell might do a better job.
-- (F) WinForm: most of my colleagues love to developed their automation stuff on WinForm.
+- (F) WinForm: most of my colleagues love to develop their automation stuff on WinForm.
 I guess it is just a matter of preference
 - Android, Unity

 ### Back-end & Application

-- (G) Entity Framework (+Core): I loved it when I first use it.
-I was the first adapter to use tons of LINQ in my workspace.
+- (G) Entity Framework (+Core): I loved it when I first used it.
+I was the first adopter to use tons of LINQ in my workspace.
   - once you get used to LINQ, there's no reason to reject EF
   - the only GOTCHA is how you ease the process whenever a performance bottleneck hit
 - (G) HtmlAgilityPack: I know the existence of XPATH from this tool.
 It's fascinating how CSS Selector differs from XPATH